 Instructions

-- Place a stainless steel mesh strainer over a bowl big enough to hold your raspberry sauce.
+- Place a stainless steel fine mesh strainer over a bowl big enough to hold your raspberry sauce.
 Fill the strainer with the raspberry sauce, and with a spoon or a spatula, stir content in the strainer.
 The strained liquids will drip into the bowl from the strainer, and the seeds will remain in the strainer.

-- Remove from the oven and allow to cool before adding the cheesecake filling.
+- Bake in your 325F oven for 10 minutes.
+Remove from the oven and allow to cool before adding the white chocolate cheesecake filling.

 - In a heatproof bowl, carefully melt your chopped white chocolate in your microwave.
 White Chocolate can go from melted to burnt within seconds so start with 30 seconds and keep checking.

-- Scrape down the sides of your bowl with a spatula.
-Beat in the eggs and the egg yolk one at a time, just until combined; do not overmix once you've added the eggs.
-Beat in the 15 grams of gluten-free multipurpose flour.
+- Beat in the room temperature eggs and the egg yolk one at a time, just until combined; do not overmix once you've added the eggs.

-- Place in your 300F oven and bake until the cheesecake is set around the edges but is still a bit jiggly in the center, 32 - 34 minutes.
-Turn off the oven and allow the white chocolate raspberry cheesecake to cool in the oven for an hour.
-This will help reduce the chance for it to crack (Cheesecakes often crack when removed too early from the oven)
+- Turn off the oven and allow the white chocolate raspberry cheesecake to cool in the oven for an hour.
+This will help reduce the chance for it to crack (Cheesecakes often crack when removed too early from the oven).
+After an hour remove it from the oven and allow for it to cool completely at room temperature.

 Notes